 Students will view rare primary documents from the period in small groups in Avery Library, to be organized by the TFs.
 A list of these documents will be distributed prior to the session.
-The visits will be preceded by a brief introduction with Avery Classics librarian Teresa Harris.
+The visits will be preceded by a brief introduction with Avery Classics librarians.